esvkat15/Optical-Spectroscopy/README.md

 development setup:

-open a shell in the folder where u would like to set up the project:
+open a shell in the folder where you would like to set up the project:
 ```bash
 sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib
 git clone git@github.com:esvkat15/Optical-Spectroscopy.git